Chapel Ascote – A Deserted Village £7

 They turned out to be ancestors of our future King, Prince William, Catesby of gunpowder plot fame and a Captain who was beheaded in the Battle of Edgehill, to name but a few.
 Then as I researched more and continued to walk and work those acres, I wondered who rode the horses who’s horse shoes I so frequently found, who built and lived in the now deserted village and once sat beside the glowing hearths, but more to the point, whose skeleton was it we accidentally dug up while draining Chapel Field.
 This must have been where St Helen’s Chapel stood, hence the field name, so who had been buried there and why had the village, along with four others nearby, all been deserted by the 15th century?

-I now have many of the answers and to find out more you can purchase the book for £7.00 from me on behalf of Ladbroke Matters and the Southam Heritage Collection.
-I am happy to deliver locally or post out for an extra £1.50.
+I now have many of the answers and to find out more you can purchase the book for £7.00 at the Southam Heritage Collection premises in Tithe Place, when we are open.

 Alternatively click on this logo to go to our SumUp page to purchase online with your credit or debit card – p&p is £1.75.